 If you were suspended for failing to appear in court, you must request a court date and appear in court.
 You will not be reinstated until the charges have been resolved, and you will be assessed an $81.00 reinstatement fee per charge in addition to any fines and costs assessed upon conviction or dismissal.

 You should prepare a written response to the summons and file it with the court.
 A copy should also be sent to the plaintiff's attorney, whose address is listed on the summons.
 You may want to consult an attorney when you receive a summons from the court.

-You will be notified if your request has been granted or denied.
-You may contact the Jury Coordinator if you have not been notified.
-You MUST report if you have not received a response to your request to be excused or deferred.
+You will be notified if your request has been granted or denied by email, as well as a letter in the mail.
+You may contact the Jury Coordinator at Jury@douglascountyks.org or 785-832-5213 if you have not heard from the court within four weeks after making the request.
+You must report if you have not received a response to your request to be excused or deferred.
 Failure to report for jury duty can result in your being found in contempt of court.

 Yes.
 Everyone is qualified to be a juror.
 You do not need any special skills, training, or legal knowledge to be a juror.
 As a juror, you will be responsible for impartially evaluating all the facts that are presented to you during the trial and, as the judge instructs, apply the law as it is written to the facts of the case.
 As a juror you will be expected to listen carefully, remain open minded, and follow instructions.

 If you are charged with a misdemeanor, the judge may issue a bench warrant for your arrest.
 You would then need to contact the Sheriff's department at 785-832-5368 to find out how to take care of the warrant.